Who are we?

-As Technicians for Sustainability, LLC, we are a Tucson based, locally owned, mission-driven company specializing in renewable energy and sustainable technologies for residential and commercial settings, since 2003.
+As Technicians for Sustainability, we are a Tucson based, locally owned, mission-driven company specializing in renewable energy and sustainable technologies for residential and commercial settings, since 2003.
 The systems we install include solar electric and solar hot water systems.
 We are located just north of downtown Tucson in the historic West University neighborhood, at 612 N 7th Ave.

 Our mission is to help you translate your environmental values into a practical reality.
 Based in Tucson, we install high-quality, clean, solar electric and solar hot water systems that are built to last.
 Our goal is to ensure that Southern Arizona’s natural resources are used efficiently and with respect for present and future needs.
 Committed to practicing what we preach, we live with the systems we install, make fuel-efficient transportation choices, and whenever possible, do business with companies that hold values, standards, and ethics comparable with ours.

 OUTREACH & COMMUNICATION

 With a background as a neuroscientist and mountaineer, Kevin came to sustainability through his connection to nature.
-He believes in living symbiotically with his environment, which has led him to spend over eighteen years in the renewable energy field.
-He is NABCEP certified in Photovoltaics (PV) and Solar Thermal.
+He believes in living symbiotically with his environment, which has led him to spend over twenty years in the renewable energy field.
+He is NABCEP certified in Photovoltaics (PV).
 He and his family live with PV, solar hot water, and greywater systems.